grip-on-software/monetdb-import/Database_structure.md

     for encryption purposes.
 -   **VARCHAR(Git branch)**: A field containing a Git branch object name.
 The maximum length limitation of this field is 255 characters.
--   **INTEGER(row encryption)**: A field specifying which encryption level is applied to certain fields in the given row has encrypted fields.
-This field exists in tables with [sensitive data](sensitive_data), specifically those with personally identifying information.
+-   **INT(row encryption)**: A field specifying which encryption level is applied to certain fields in the given row has encrypted fields.
+    This field exists in tables with [sensitive data](sensitive_data), specifically those with personally
+    identifying information.
 The field levels bitmask is simply an integer, where 0 means no encryption, 1 is encryption using